|

 pre-1915

-Horton Place and Berry Hill Road.
+Horton property (near what became Horton Place and Berry Hill Road) was

 (photo by George Edward VanSise)